 In addition to refacing the cabinets, our team installed the couple’s brand new appliances and countertops which helped tie everything together for a high-quality finished product.
 Not only does the new kitchen look amazing, it is much more durable and functional now with solid wood cabinets that will last the lifetime of their home.

 Have you ever thought about how wood grade affects the longevity of your kitchen cabinets?
 Thermofoil cabinets are essentially vinyl material that has been heated and stretched over engineered wood.
 As evidenced by the homeowner’s cabinets before refacing, thermofoil does not hold up over time and eventually starts to bubble and peel, showing signs of wear more quickly than solid hardwood.

 But even some hardwood cabinets do not offer the quality and longevity that you want in kitchen cabinets.
-Lower grades of wood often have defects or color differences that only become more noticeable over time.
-That’s why we only use the highest quality select hardwoods.
+Lower grades of wood often have defects or color differences that become more noticeable over time.
+That’s why we use only the highest quality select hardwoods.
 These homeowners won’t have to worry about replacing or refacing their cabinets again for as long as they live in the home.

 Learn more about wood grade and it’s importance for kitchen cabinets.